 A central aim of my work is to draw attention to the ongoing relevance of the views defended by post-Kantian philosophers, by showing how they arise from problems internal to the Kantian framework, and by drawing parallels to similar topics in contemporary philosophy of action, ethics, and metaphysics.

-My book, For the Love of Metaphysics: Nihilism and the Conflict of Reason from Kant to Rosenzweig (Oxford University Press, 2018), offers a new perspective on the history of German Idealism that focuses on the role of the principle of sufficient reason and the idea of a primacy of practical reason.
+My book, For the Love of Metaphysics: Nihilism and the Conflict of Reason from Kant to Rosenzweig, published by Oxford University Press in 2018, presents a new perspective on the history of German Idealism that focuses on the role of the principle of sufficient reason in metaphysical inquiry and the Kantian idea of a primacy of practical reason.